- triumvir (n.)

 - trope (n.)

 - 1530s, from Latin tropus "a figure of speech," from Greek tropos "a turn, direction, course, way; manner, fashion," in rhetoric, "turn or figure of speech," related to trope "a turning" and trepein "to turn," from PIE root trep- (2) "to turn" (source also of Sanskrit trapate "is ashamed, confused," properly "turns away in shame;" Latin trepit "he turns").
 Technically, in rhetoric, "a figure of speech which consists in the use of a word or phrase in a sense other than that which is proper to it" [OED], "as when we call a stupid fellow an ass, or a shrewd man a fox" [Century Dictionary].

 - "of or pertaining to nutrition, food, or nourishment," 1856, from Greek trophikos, from trophe "nourishment, food" (see -trophy).

-- before vowels, troph-, word-forming element meaning "nourishment, food," from comb. form of Greek trophe "nourishment" (see -trophy).
+- before vowels, troph-, word-forming element meaning "nourishment, food," from Greek trophe "nourishment" (see -trophy).